Sadequain: Murals

 The ceiling of the Frere Hall, Karachi displays in bold, the words, Arz-o-Samawat (Earth and the Heavens) bears a historical significance, since it represents the last piece of work by Sadequain.
 He died before he could complete it.
 Before he started painting the stupendous mural on the ceiling he dedicated it to the citizens of the great city of Karachi.
 The mural is for the citizens to cherish and it should be treated as a national treasure.
-However, because of the security conditions, the citizens are deprived of entry in Frere Hall and the impressive historical building along with the Mural lie in desperate need of care.
+However, because of the security conditions, the citizens are deprived of entry into Frere Hall and the impressive historical building along with the mural lie in desperate need of care.
 The bright colors Sadequain used in the mural to depict the Earth and the Heavens are fading away because of the environmental conditions.
 The large mural is painted on dozens of individual panels that are put together like the pieces of a puzzle.
 Several of the panels are detached and hang down under their own weight.
 It is only a matter of time before the panels start falling apart.

 The mural titled "Saga of Labor" by Sadequain at Mangla Dam is a glowing tribute to the working men and women of all times and places who form the backbone of any society.
 The mural hangs in the powerhouse of Mangla Dam and so far endured the harsh environmental conditions of the huge enclosure that also houses gigantic electric turbines.
+It was completed in six weeks, and sold for a total amount of 250,000 Rupees or $25,000 in US Dollars.

 Banaras Hindu University houses one large mural.
-It is kept in good condition because of the care provided to it by the authorities.
+It is in good condition.

 In addition to the murals mentioned above, Sadequain did many others, perhaps in the neighborhood of over thirty-five in all.
 However, the whereabouts of several of them are not certain.
 For example, one mural was done for the Naval Headquarters, but cannot be located.
 There was one done for the PIA's office in Paris, which does not exist at that location.
 There were murals dedicated to the War of 1965 that cannot be traced.

 Sadequain painted thousands of paintings, drawings, and murals in his lifetime.
 He hardly ever sold his work and mostly gave it away; sometimes his work was simply taken, and sometimes even stolen.
 In his lifetime there were two galleries named after him by the authorities, but they no longer exist.